Fraternal birth order and male sexual orientation: Ubiquity

 Turkey, the United Kingdom, and the United States.
 The effect has additionally been observed in participants examined during childhood as well as adulthood and in patients as well as in non-patient volunteers.
 The fraternal birth order effect has been demonstrated by Blanchard and colleagues as well as by independent researchers.
 The demonstration of the fraternal birth order effect in meta-analysis of studies by Blanchard and colleagues, meta-analysis of studies by independent investigators and studies by both Blanchard and other investigators shows that studies of the fraternal birth order effect have been free from experimenter bias.
 The effect has also been demonstrated in homosexual men from convenience samples and in representative, national probability samples.

-Most research on the fraternal birth order effect has been carried out on gay men.
-However, the fraternal birth order effect has been observed in androphilic transgender women (who were assigned male at birth).
-Trans women who are exclusively sexually oriented towards men have a greater number of older brothers than trans women who are sexually interested in women.
-This has been reported in samples from Canada, the United Kingdom, the Netherlands, and Polynesia.

 Three studies have investigated whether sexual orientation also correlates with fraternal birth order in men attracted to physically immature males.
 One study (Bogaert et al., 1997) found that homosexual-bisexual male pedophiles had a later general birth order than heterosexual male pedophiles and this late birth order was primarily due to the homosexual-bisexual group being born later among their brothers than later among their sisters.
 Another study (Blanchard and Bogaert, 1998) did not confirm a later fraternal birth order for men with sexual offenses against prepubescent boys or girls, but did confirm it for men with offenses against pubescent boys or girls.
 The inconsistency of these findings regarding the correlation of sexual orientation and fraternal birth order in pedophiles may be related to methodological problems in the two studies.
 The first study was a retrospective study of sex offenders, which included only those subjects whose clinical charts happened to contain birth order data so the results of the study may have been affected by selection bias.
 The second study was a reanalysis of archived data from a classic study of sexual offenders from the year 1965.
 There was minimal recoverable information regarding the subjects' offense histories, and there is a possibility that the sexual preferences of the pedophiles in the study were not accurately classified from the available information.